Back to All Events

 We use an electronic scoring and timing system known as e-punch.
 Each entry or team needs to have an e-punch stick.
 If you don't have your own e-punch stick, the rental cost is included in your registration fee.
 Using e-punch is easy.
 You can learn how at the event, or read about e-punch here.

-CROC thanks our land management partner Lacamas Park.
+CROC thanks our land management partner Clark County.

 New to orienteering?
 Welcome!

 • Our events are open to both members and non-members.
-Beginners, families and dogs are welcome.
+Beginners and families are welcome.

 • Have a look at our “New to O?” webpage, which covers just about every question you may have.